 We all want to make the most of our time by working smarter not harder but most people end up overworked.
 Learn how to use smart goals to optimize your work output.

-One reason we get overwhelmed at work or in personal endeavours is because we spend too much time performing and not enough time planning.
+One reason we get overwhelmed during working hours or in personal endeavours is because we spend too much time performing and not enough time planning.
 Sometimes we may feel we don’t have enough time to plan, because we have so much to do and this leads to a visious cycle of frustration.

-But no matter the task or environment you are working in, there is one simple fix we can all use to work smarter instead of harder: setting goals.
+But no matter the task or environment you are working in, there is one simple fix we can all use to be more productive: setting goals.
 But not just any goals - SMART goals.
 Before we delve into how to set SMART goals, it’s important to understand why they work.

 Just a quick search will show you how important it is to set goals.
 They help us focus on what is important and can motivate us to achieve to our full potential.
-But one of the biggest reasons goals help us work smarter and not harder happens before we even finalize them - they force us to reflect.
+But one of the biggest reasons goals help us be more effective happens before we even finalize them - they force us to reflect.

 Good goals take time to create and that means we have to take a step back and really think about what are we doing and why are we doing it.
-We can’t expect to magically stumble upon a better way to do our work; we have to put the effort in upfront.
-But setting goals is our shortcut to finding better solutions because not only do set up our own roadmap to success, but when we return to our work we’re more focused and aligned to our priorities.
+We can’t expect to magically stumble upon a better way to do our job; we have to put the effort in upfront.
+But setting goals is our shortcut to finding better solutions because not only do set up our own roadmap to success, but when we return to our work we’re more focused and aligned to our priorities in a long term.

 That said, not all goals are created equal and to truly tap into working smart, we need to set SMART goals.
 SMART is a framework for setting quality goals, and while there are other methodologies out there the principles to SMART still apply: